maxmonteiro2008/ontologytext/README.md

-# ontologytext
+# text to ontology
-extracting ontologies from text this repository keeps python code for  management ontology extracting
+This software extracts  ontology from text network  management ontology extracting using RFCs